yurigushiken/yurigushiken.github.io/_posts/2024-07-22-multimodal-reflection.markdown

 - Be prepared to present your work in class

 ---

 **Assignment: Multimodal Reflection**

 Posted on July 22, 2024

-**Assignment:**
+**"MyPath"**

-I used a combination of a visual maze and artificial intelligence models and prompting to generate a canvas that illustrates the journey and experiences of a student with a disability in an inclusive classroom.
+I used a combination of a visual maze, artificial intelligence text and image outputs, and prompting to generate a canvas that illustrates the journey and experiences of a student with a disability in an inclusive classroom.

-**Process:**
+**Services used:**

-I used Render.com to host my application.
-I use Eden AI's API for image generation and GPT-4o Mini for blurb generation.
+I used [Render.com](https://render.com/) to host my application.
+I used Eden AI's [API for image generation](https://app.edenai.run/admin/api-settings/features-preferences) and [GPT-4o Mini for blurb generation](https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/).
 I coded the maze visualization and interaction with the help of GPT-4o.
 The prompt writing is my own.

 **Image Generation:**